Kamirus/purescript-selda/README.md

 ## TODO
 - check:
   - maybe (maybe a) ? with left join
-  - literal in group by
+  - literal in group by - runtime error
+  - add additional phantom type for Col to indicate OR change Expr to polymorphic variant
 - explicit having
 - typeclass for record validation - better type errors
 - more tests